locationtech/geomesa/docs/user/upgrade.rst

 ----------------------------------

 To prevent unexpected bugs due to JAR version mismatches, GeoMesa will now throw an exception if it detects incompatible versions on the distributed classpath.
-This behavior may be disbled by setting the system property ``geomesa.distributed.version.check=false``.
+This behavior may be disbled by setting the system properties ``geomesa.distributed.version.check=false`` and/or ``geomesa.distributed.version.skip=true``.

 Shapefile Ingestion
 -------------------